num1dev/num1dev/README.md

    <br>

-### 👩‍💻I'm currently taking the course of dktechin Group at KOSA.👩‍💻
+_👩‍💻 &nbsp; I'm currently taking the course of dktechin Group at KOSA. &nbsp; 👩‍💻_